BrunoSilvaAndrade/python-config-parser/README.md

     print(client.ip)
     print(client.timeout)

-# The config object's parts which is not a list can also be itered but, it'll give you the attribute's names
+# You can also iterate objects, but instead of giving the property it'll give you the property's name
-# So you can access the values by subscriptale access
+# And then you can access the values by subscriptale access
 for logging_section_attr_key in config.core.logging:
     print(config.core.logging[logging_section_attr_key])